 a.
 The actual expense method is when the actual cost of the shipment is reimbursed.
 Reimbursement is limited to the Government’s constructed “Best Value” cost for the actual HHG weight transported, up to the Service member’s maximum authorized HHG weight allowance.

 b.
-SIT and any small package service arrangements are also reimbursed at the actual cost incurred, limited to the Government’s constructed cost for the weight of items stored or transported.
+SIT and any small-package service arrangements are also reimbursed at the actual cost incurred, limited to the Government’s constructed cost for the weight of items stored or transported.

 2. Monetary Allowance Method.
-The second method is the monetary allowance method, also referred to as the personally procured move (PPM).
-Under this method, the Service member or next of kin, as appropriate, receives payment of a monetary allowance equal to 95% of the Government’s constructed “Best Value” cost for the actual HHG weight transported up to the Service member’s maximum authorized weight allowance.
-Regardless of the actual cost of the HHG shipment, a Service member receives 95% of the “Best Value”.
-If the actual cost of the HHG shipment is less than or equal to 95% of the Government’s “Best Value”, the Service member is authorized payment of 95% of the “Best Value”.
-If the Service member’s actual costs are more than the 95% that this method allows, the reimbursement may be under the Actual Expense Method.
-See the Internal Revenue Service’s rules on the potential tax impact if the 95% payment is more than the actual expenses incurred.
+The second method is the monetary allowance method, also referred to as the PPM.
+Under this method, the Service member or next of kin, as appropriate, receives payment of a monetary allowance equal to 100% of the Government’s constructed “Best Value” cost for the actual HHG weight transported up to the Service member’s maximum authorized weight allowance.
+Regardless of the actual cost of the HHG shipment, a Service member receives 100% of the “Best Value,” even when the actual cost of the HHG shipment is less than or equal to 100% of the Government’s “Best Value,” the Service member is authorized payment of 100% of the “Best Value.”
+If the Service member’s actual costs are more than the 100% that this method allows, the reimbursement may be paid under the Actual Expense Method.
+See the Internal Revenue Service’s rules on the potential tax impacts.
+From May 26, 2020 through December 31, 2020,Service members are temporarily authorized a monetary allowance that is equal to 100% of the Government’s “Best Value” for PPMs under this paragraph’s authority.

 D. Determining Weight.
 The weight of HHG transported is normally established with certified weight certificates from a public weigh master or Government scales.
 The public weigh master is the person who issues the weight certificates.
 The net weight, or the Service member’s authorized weight allowance, whichever is less, is used to determine the Government’s constructed cost.